-11. Dust at residue stockpiles and residue deposits must be managed in accordance with the requirements on dust control as regulated Mine Health and Safety Act and in terms of the National Environmental Management: Air Quality Act 2004 (Act No. 39 of 2004).
+Dust at residue stockpiles and residue deposits must be managed in accordance with the requirements on dust control as regulated by Mine Health and Safety Act, 1996 (Act No. 29 of 1996) and in terms of the National Environmental Management: Air Quality Act, 2004 (Act No. 39 of 2004).